-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Services with an asterisk do not apply to your in- network or combined out-o f-pocket maximum. \$50 copay for each Medicare-covered diagnostic procedure and test. \$0 copay for certain Medicare covered diagnostic tests and services including retinal fundus, Spirometry, and Peripheral arterial disease (PAD).
-An additional cost share may apply if you receive services from multiple providers. diagnostic radiology service other than CT scans.
-40% coinsurance for each Medicare-covered diagnostic procedure and test.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Services with an asterisk do not apply to your in- network or combined out-of f-pocket maximum.
+An additional cost share may apply if you receive services from multiple providers.
 Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests. \$275 copay for outpatient hospital observation services.
+50% coinsurance for outpatient hospital observation services.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or \$315 copay for outpatient hospital observation services.
-40% coinsurance for outpatient hospital observation services.
+You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!"
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury. \$100 copay for emergency care.
+Cost-sharing is waived if you are admitted to the \$100 copay for emergency care.
+Cost-sharing is waived if you are admitted to the